-The Corporate Governance Committee Members: Conrad S. Ciccotello (Chair) Todd E. Banks Catherine A. Lewis 2020 Committee Actions: 4 meetings The Corporate Governance Committee: (i) identifies individuals qualified to become Board members and recommends to the Board t director nominees for the next annual meeting of stockholders and to fill any vacancies; (ii) monitors the structure and membership of Boa committees and recommends to the Board director nominees for each committee; (iii) reviews issues and developments related to corpora governance and develops and recommends to the Board comporte governance guidelines and procedures; (iv) evaluates and mak recommendations to the Board recompensation; (v) oversees the evaluation of the Board and management; (vi) has the sc authority to retain and terminate any search firm used to identify director candidates and to approve the search firm's fees and other retention terms; and (vii) may not delegate its authority.
-Governing Document: Corporate Governance Committee Charter, as amended effective July 30, 2014 The Corporate Governance Committee will consider stockholder recommendations for nominees for membership to the Board of Director Nominees recommended by stockholders will be evaluated on the same basis as other nominees considered by the Corporate Governan Committee.
-Stockholders should see "Stockholder Proposals and Nominations for the 2022 Annual Meeting" below for information relating the submission by stockholders of nominees and matters for consideration at a meeting of the Company's stockholders.
-The Company Bylaws require all directors and nominees for directors, at the time of their nomination (i) to be at least 21, but less than 75, years of age at have substantial expertise, experience or relationships relevant to the business of the Company or (ii) to be a current director of the Company who has not reached 75 years of age.
-The Corporate Governance Committee has the sole discretion to determine if an individual satisfiest to foregoing qualifications.
-The Corporate Governance Committee also considers the broad background of each individual nominee for director including how such individual impact the diversity of the Board, but does not have a formal policy regarding consideration of diversi in identifying nominees for director.
-The Board of Directors has determined that each member of the Corporate Governance Committee is "independent" as defined under t applicable New York Stock Exchange listing standards.
-On August 7, 2013, the Nominating, Corporate Governance and Compensatio Committee was renamed the Corporate Governance Committee.
-In 2013, the Board of Directors authorized the elimination of the Complian Committee in order to streamline committee responsibilities due to the overlap between the prior Compliance Committee charter and the pri Corporate Governance Committee charter.
-The Corporate Governance Committee has assumed all responsibilities previously held by the Compliance Committee, including: the review and assessment of management's compliance with applicable securities laws, rules an regulations; monitoring compliance with the Company's Code of Ethics and Business Conduct; and handling other matters as the Board Directors or committee chair deems appropriate.
+The Corporate Governance Committee: (i) identifies individuals qualified to become Board members and recommends to the Board the director nominees for the next annual meeting of stockholders and to fill any vacancies; (ii) monitors the structure and membership of Board committees and recommends to the Board director nominees for each committee; (iii) reviews issues and developments related to corporate governance and develops and recommends to the Board corporate governance guidelines and procedures; (iv) evaluates and makes recommendations to the Board regarding director compensation; (v) oversees the evaluation of the Board and management; (vi) has the sole authority to retain and terminate any search firm used to identify director candidates and to approve the search firm's fees and other retention terms; and (vii) may not delegate its

+The Corporate Governance Committee will consider stockholder recommendations for nominees for membership to the Board of Directors.
+Nominees recommended by stockholders will be evaluated on the same basis as other nominees considered by the Corporate Governance Committee.
+Stockholders should see "Stockholder Proposals and Nominations for the 2022 Annual Meeting" below for information relating to the submission by stockholders of nominees and matters for consideration at a meeting of the Company's stockholders.
+The Company's Bylaws require all directors and nominees for directors, at the time of their nomination (i) to be at least 21, but less than 75, years of age and have substantial expertise, experience or relationships relevant to the business of the Company or (ii) to be a current director of the Company who has and reached 75 years of age.
+The Corporate Governance Committee has the sole discretion to determine if an individual satisfies the foregoing qualifications.
+The Corporate Governance Committee also considers the broad background of each individual nominee for director, including how such individual would impact the diversity of the Board, but does not have a formal policy regarding consideration of diversity in identifying nominees for director.

+The Board of Directors has determined that each member of the Corporate Governance Committee is "independent" as defined under the applicable New York Stock Exchange listing standards.
+On August 7, 2013, the Nominating, Corporate Governance and Compensation Committee was renamed the Corporate Governance Committee.
+In 2013, the Board of Directors authorized the elimination of the Compliance Committee in order to streamline committee responsibilities due to the overlap between the prior Compliance Committee charter and the prior Corporate Governance Committee charter.
+The Corporate Governance Committee has assumed all responsibilities previously held by the Compliance Committee, including: the review and assessment of management's compliance with applicable securities laws, rules and regulations; monitoring compliance with the Company's Code of Ethics and Business Conduct; and handling other matters as the Board of Directors or committee chair deems appropriate.